 Tenor, baritone, and bass are men’s voice types with tenors being the highest, baritones falling in the middle, and basses singing the lowest.
 Some famous tenors in non-classical music include Michael Jackson, Justin Timberlake, and Phil Collins.
 Baritones in popular culture include John Lennon, Elvis Presley, and David Bowie.
 Bass voices are not typically found in non-classical music.

 Classical musicians use many other words to describe their individual voices based not just on how high or low they can sing, but also on the timbre of their voice and its flexibility.
 Commonly referred to as the fach system, these categorizations help classical singers determine what roles they should sing in operas and other classical works.
-This guide shows some of the most famous opera singers by their voice type!
+This guide shows all the operatic fachs and gives examples of each voice type.

 Formal voice lessons are not recommended until students are at least 11 or 12 years of age.
 The reason for this is that the vocal folds are still developing during childhood and they are still very fragile in prepubescent students.
 Putting too much strain on the vocal folds early on can potentially cause damage which will prevent students from using their voices to their full potential later on in life.
 Very young children should start on an instrument such as piano to learn the basics of musicianship and note reading.
 Children can also start on a wind instrument such as flute or clarinet around 8 or 9 to work on breath control as well as reading music.
 With a solid foundation in music, children will be ahead when they start to formally learn to sing at an older age.
 If your child is still interested in starting lessons, we recommend getting him or her involved in a children’s choir.
 This structured group environment will offer the basics of how to sing without overtaxing the voice.